kevin-wangzefeng/toc/proposals/graduation/cubefs-graduation-dd.md

 - [x] **Give a presentation and engage with the domain specific TAG(s) to increase awareness**

   <!-- (TOC Evaluation goes here) -->
-  Record of CubeFS presentation at the Storage TAG on April 24, 2024. [link to video](https://www.youtube.com/watch?v=UgRBZhzfr4w)
+  The CubeFS team has given presentation on the TAG Storage meeting on April 24, 2024. [link to recording](https://www.youtube.com/watch?v=UgRBZhzfr4w)

+  The project has requested Governance Review by TAG Contributor Strategy at: <https://github.com/cncf/tag-contributor-strategy/issues/649>

 - [ ] **TAG provides insight/recommendation of the project in the context of the landscape**

+  TAG Storage recommendation can be found in [this doc](https://docs.google.com/document/d/1D-Y1XVmPNu_g4Vtl6ZhmueR2ATmuGjoe8Bnc-uTFsqI/edit).
+  > TAG Storage has reviewed CubeFS for its graduation request, provided suggestions for updating CubeFS-csi and CubeFS-helm projects to resolve CVEs, and the team responded quickly to address the issues.
+We recommend that the CubeFS team continue to keep these projects up to date.
+We believe that the project’s health is sound in general, the customer adoption has been increasing, and the project is at a mature state and it is ready to move to the graduation level.

   <!-- (TOC Evaluation goes here) -->
   ******* Kevin:
-  TODO: add recommendation from TAG-storage here.
+  TODO: add recommendation from TAG Contributor Strategy here.

 - [x] **All project metadata and resources are [vendor-neutral](https://contribute.cncf.io/maintainers/community/vendor-neutrality/).**